emsuru/emsuru/README.md

 ### 👩‍💻 Are we **a good professional fit**?

 My career is twisty and spans almost 20 years.
-Over the eyars I changed fields but maintained a few general interests in research, design, development, human interaction.
+Over the years I changed fields but maintained professional interest in research, design, development, human interaction.

 Visit [my LinkedIn](https://www.linkedin.com/in/mirunasuru/) to see my employment history and read my posts on work related topics.